You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Lucas E. has spent the last six years living in Washington, D.C. where he worked as a real estate development project manager.
 He worked on all phases of development, but said he faced a moral quandary.
 He was working for a for-profit real estate developer “during an affordability crisis,” he recalls.
 Lucas also recognized the rapid growth of the Washington, D.C. residential market was coming to an end.

 His interest in tech guided him toward pursuing software engineering as a career.
-After a few false starts, Lucas enrolled in Flatiron School’s in-person Software Engineering Immersive.
+After a few false starts, Lucas enrolled in Flatiron School’s in-person Software Engineering Program.
 Now, he’s working as front-end web developer for a company that provides software solutions for nonprofit organizations.

 Below, Lucas, a Flatiron School Washington, D.C. graduate, discusses how he was able to gain the skills he needed to make a successful career change.